by: Cain and GBS

 Due to the in-development nature of SSST, images are lacking for the custom stages.

-When SSST training is happening, Custom Stages with little freedom/movement stop the amiibo AI from picking up bad habits such as;
+When using SSST training, custom stages with little freedom/movement stop the amiibo AI from picking up bad habits such as:

 - Jumping (very common in multi jump fighters like Kirby)